Vijay Singh Pathik: Bijoliya Kisaan Andolan

 He joined revolutionary organisation in his teenage and took active part against British rule in India.
 Pathikji’s non-cooperation movement was so successful that Lokmanya Tilak wrote a letter to Maharana Fateh Singh to meet the demand of the Bijoliya agitators.
 Mahatma Gandhi sent his secretary Mahadev Desai to study the movement.
 It was Pathik who fought for the cause of united Rajasthan and had taken up the issue with Prime Minister Jawaharlal Nehru and Sardar Patel.
 He was jailed for having led the Kisan agitation in Bijoliya and kept at special jail created in the Tehsil building of Todgarh.
 The Kisan Panchayat, Mahila Mandal and Yuvak Mandal invited Pathik to come and lead them.

 Pathik was a freedom fighter.
 As author Indira Vyas said, "He would prefer to end his life rather than to bow down the flag.
 He also wrote the famous flag song which was very popular during that period."

+Smt.
+Janki Devi "Pathik"

+Smt.
+Janki Devi was a freedom fighter and the wife of Vijay Singh Pathik, the leader of the Bijolia peasant movement.
+Her life was marked by her transition from a private citizen to an active participant in the Indian independence struggle.